smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     /**
      * Presents a keyboard on the head unit to capture user input
      * @param {String} initialText - The initial text that is used as a placeholder text.
-It might not work on some head units.
+It might not work on some head units
      * @param {KeyboardProperties} customKeyboardProperties - the custom keyboard configuration to be used when the keyboard is displayed
      * @param {KeyboardListener} keyboardListener - A keyboard listener to capture user input
      * @return {Number} - A unique cancelID that can be used to cancel this keyboard.
-If `null`, no keyboard was created.
+If `null`, no keyboard was created */ presentKeyboard (initialText, customKeyboardProperties, keyboardListener)
-     */
-    presentKeyboard (initialText, customKeyboardProperties, keyboardListener)

     /**
      * Set a custom keyboard configuration for this session.
-If set to null, it will reset to default keyboard configuration.
+If set to null, it will reset to default keyboard configuration
      * @param {KeyboardProperties} keyboardConfiguration - the custom keyboard configuration to be used when the keyboard is displayed
      * @return {BaseScreenManager}
      */